Common Issues In Workers' Compensation Claims

 Wages Lost Because of Medical Treatment:

 If you have qualified for TTD, and then return to work, it is often the case that you will need to go to medical visits during the day and miss some work.
 If you have to travel more than 50 miles to get to treatment you can get compensation for the work time you missed.

 Temporary Total Disability will not be paid to you or your dependents during time you are incarcerated, or if you were terminated by your employer for your gross misconduct.

 Permanent Partial Disability (PPD): This benefit is based on a determination by a rating physician that because of your industrial injury or disease, you have a ratable permanent impairment after you have concluded treatment for that injury or disease.

 The procedures for rating Permanent Partial Disability are the same whether it is a new claim or a reopening.
 Ratings must be done by a doctor on the Nevada rating panel rotating list set by the Division of Industrial Relations (DIR).
 A medical provider must write that you are in "stable and ratable" condition.
 This means that despite treatment, you are at maximum medical improvement and the injury or disease is medically stable.
 PPD Ratings are usually described as a percentage of the "whole man".
 For example, a rating provider might write that an injured workers is 12% or 20% impaired.
 This is based on the idea that a whole person is rated at 100%.

 (NRS 616C.490) (NAC 616C.103)

-Note: The rating should take into account all your physical and/or psychological impairments due to your work injury.
+Note: The rating should take into account all your physical impairments and all the body parts that were hurt because of your work injury.
 PPD is paid for physical impairment due to work injury or disease, or psychological impairment caused by specified conditions.

 Get a Second Opinion: